 - Where It Is Found: Usually found inside air conditioners and refrigerators.

-When taking apart cars there are some great parts than you can salvage or scrap before scrapping the whole car.
-Usually found towards the front of the car’s engine, the radiators can be bulk and look like they aren’t worth much but that’s not the case.
-If you are removing a radiator from a car you can bring it to the scrap yard as is and get some good money for it, as they usually can get anywhere from $5-30 each depending on the car and type.
+When taking apart cars, there are some significant parts that you can salvage or scrap before scrapping the whole car.
+Usually found towards the front of the car’s engine, the radiators can be bulky and look like they aren’t worth much, but that’s not the case.
+If you remove a radiator from a car, you can bring it to the scrap yard and get some good money for it, as they usually can get anywhere from $5 to 30 each, depending on the car and type.

 Aluminum Radiators